What does Apple, Amazon, Google, Disney and Microsoft all have in common?

 George’s father, Frank Nissen, was not keen on giving up his garage and having to park his car outside, especially in the winter.
 In the end, Frank was supportive of George’s entrepreneurial spirit and gave up his garage for the time being.

-Dian Nissen continued to carry the torch of the Nissen Trampoline Company by continuing to promote the trampoline and its many benefits.
-She founded the Nissen Trampoline Academy to encourage youth to jump for fun and fitness and to learn acrobatic skills in order to compete.
+Dian Nissen continues to carry the torch of the Nissen Trampoline Company by continuing to promote the trampoline and its many benefits.
+She founded the Nissen Trampoline Academy to encourage youth to jump for fun and fitness and to learn acrobatic skills for competitions.